NOTE: Regulations for making claims require that receipts be provided for all expenditures.

 Claim Forms for Administrative expenses should be used when requesting reimbursement for expenses such as shipping, copying, telephone, meeting room rental, etc. Receipts must be provided for expenses over USD 50 total.
 If a project has regular administrative expenses, please submit claim forms only at reasonable intervals, not monthly, unless your expenses for a particular month were large.
 If payment is requested to a hotel or other institution a copy of the original invoice is required.

 Claim Forms for travel expenses will be sent directly to participants.
 The Task Group Chair should provide the Secretariat with the name and contact information of the person travelling, the reason for the trip, the destination, and the dates of the meeting.
 Please note that reimbursements are made only to individuals who provide documented justification for their expenditures.

 Reimbursement for travel can be provided by two mechanisms.
 The first is reimbursement for actual transportation (lowest economy airfare) and subsistence.
-Subsistence will be paid in the amount for which receipts are furnished but is limited for each day to the standard IUPAC rate as given in the Subsistence Rate Table for that year [See table attached].
+Subsistence will be paid in the amount for which receipts are furnished but is limited for each day to the standard IUPAC rate as given in the Subsistence Rate Table for that year [See US Department of State resource].
 The number of days of subsistence is calculated as the number of days of the meeting plus one.
 Receipts must be furnished before payment can be made for any claims; scanned copies of these receipts sent electronically will be acceptable.
 In cases of necessity members may claim in advance for an airfare on the basis of an estimate; a receipt for the actual fare must be provided after the trip.